praneybehl/toybot/README.md

 The solution to this coding challenge takes more functional approach to programming while not being baised for it.

 **_`Language choice:`_**
-- I decided to use Node.js for this project as Javascript/Typescript over Python as my stronger skill keeping time constraints in mind for deliverability.
-However, it could have been fun to build in Python as well.
+- I decided to use Node.js for this project as Javascript/Typescript as my stronger skill keeping time constraints in mind for deliverability.

 **_`Typescript:`_**
 - For static types checking, code completion intellisense for better developer experience and helps prevent type conversion bugs early on.